ShadowOfNight/The-Legend-of-Mata-Nui-Retold/README.md

 Changelog
 --------------
+v0.00.210
+- Some more osi symbol cleanup; removed an unused cheat subroutine for TMBL.
+- Fixed L1A6 trigger.

 v0.00.209
 - Fixed triggers in L1A6 and TMBL.
 - Moved exit door function from osi into TMBL trigger slb for simplicity.